American Civil Liberties Union: Communism and totalitarianism

 Elizabeth Gurley Flynn was voted off the ACLU board in 1940 because of her Communist Party membership but reinstated posthumously in 1970.

-The rise of totalitarian regimes in Germany, Russia, and other countries that rejected freedom of speech and association greatly impacted the civil liberties movement in the US; anti-Communist sentiment rose, and civil liberties were curtailed.

 The ACLU leadership was divided over whether or not to defend pro-Nazi speech in the United States; pro-labor elements within the ACLU were hostile towards Nazism and fascism and objected when the ACLU defended Nazis.
 The ACLU defended numerous pro-Nazi groups, defending their rights to free speech and free association.
-In the late 1930s, the ACLU allied itself with the Popular Front, a coalition of liberal organizations coordinated by the United States Communist Party.
-The ACLU benefited because affiliates from the Popular Front could often fight local civil rights battles much more effectively than the New York-based ACLU.
-The association with the Communist Party led to accusations that the ACLU was a "Communist front", particularly because Harry F. Ward was both chairman of the ACLU and chairman of the American League Against War and Fascism, a Communist organization.

 The House Un-American Activities Committee (HUAC) was created in 1938 to uncover sedition and treason within the United States.
 When witnesses testified at its hearings, the ACLU was mentioned several times, leading the HUAC to mention the ACLU prominently in its 1939 report.
-This damaged the ACLU's reputation severely, even though the report said that it could not "definitely state whether or not" the ACLU was a Communist organization.
-While the ACLU rushed to defend its image against allegations of being a Communist front, it also protected witnesses harassed by the HUAC.
-The ACLU was one of the few organizations to protest (unsuccessfully) against the passage of the Smith Act in 1940, which would later be used to imprison many persons who supported Communism.
-The ACLU defended many persons who were prosecuted under the Smith Act, including labor leader Harry Bridges.
+This damaged the ACLU's reputation severely, even though the report said that it could not "definitely state whether or not" the ACLU was a communist organization.

-ACLU leadership was split on whether to purge its leadership of Communists.
-Norman Thomas, John Haynes Holmes, and Morris Ernst were anti-Communists who wanted to distance the ACLU from Communism; opposing them were Harry F. Ward, Corliss Lamont, and Elizabeth Gurley Flynn, who rejected any political test for ACLU leadership.
-A bitter struggle ensued throughout 1939, and the anti-Communists prevailed in February 1940 when the board voted to prohibit anyone who supported totalitarianism from ACLU leadership roles.
+ACLU leadership was split on whether to purge its leadership of communists.
+Norman Thomas, John Haynes Holmes, and Morris Ernst were anti-communists who wanted to distance the ACLU from communism; opposing them were Harry F. Ward, Corliss Lamont, and Elizabeth Gurley Flynn, who rejected any political test for ACLU leadership.
+A bitter struggle ensued throughout 1939, and the anti-communists prevailed in February 1940 when the board voted to prohibit anyone who supported totalitarianism from ACLU leadership roles.
 Ward immediately resigned, and – following a contentious six-hour debate – Flynn was voted off the ACLU's board.
 The 1940 resolution was considered by many to be a betrayal of its fundamental principles.
 The resolution was rescinded in 1968, and Flynn was posthumously reinstated to the ACLU in 1970.

 1940s

+Separation of church and state

+Legal battles concerning the separation of church and state originated in laws dating to 1938, which required religious instruction in school or provided state funding for religious schools.
+The ACLU led the challenge in the 1947 Everson v.
+Board of Education case, in which Justice Hugo Black wrote "[t]he First Amendment has erected a wall between church and state....
+That wall must be kept high and impregnable."
+It was not clear that the Bill of Rights forbid state governments from supporting religious education, and strong legal arguments were made by religious proponents, arguing that the Supreme Court should not act as a "national school board", and that the Constitution did not govern social issues.
+However, the ACLU and other advocates of church/state separation persuaded the Court to declare such activities unconstitutional.

+In 1948, the ACLU prevailed in the McCollum v.
+Board of Education case, which challenged public school religious classes taught by clergy paid for by private funds.
+The ACLU also won cases challenging schools in New Mexico that were taught by clergy and had crucifixes hanging in the classrooms.